Access Denied

 Preparation of the curry:

-2. Heat a wok or frying pan over high heat until lightly smoking.
-Then add the oil, toss to coat, add the curry paste, and cook for about 30 seconds, stirring constantly with a wooden spoon, until the paste begins to release its aroma.
+2. Heat a wok or pan over high heat until slightly smoking.
+Then add the oil, swirl it around, add the curry paste, and cook for about 30 seconds, stirring constantly with a wooden spoon, until the paste begins to smell fragrant.

-4. Add the fish sauce and sugar and cook, stirring and scraping until the liquid is completely absorbed (about 30 seconds).
-Add the lemongrass, 3/4 of the kaffir lime leaves, and Thai chili (if using).
-Stir and toss until well blended, then remove from heat.
+4. Add fish sauce and sugar and cook, stirring and scraping, until the liquid is completely absorbed (about 30 seconds).
+Add lemongrass, 3⁄4 of the kaffir lime leaves, and Thai chili (if using).
+Stir and toss until everything is well mixed, then remove from heat.

 Did you know...?

-Dry preparation : Unlike many other curries, Khua Kling is prepared dry, without much sauce.
-The meat is dry-fried with the curry paste, resulting in an intense concentration of flavor.
+Dry preparation: Unlike many other curries, Khua Kling is prepared dry, without much sauce.
+The meat is pan-fried dry with the curry paste, which leads to an intense concentration of flavor.

-Origin : This dish originates from southern Thailand and is known for its bold, spicy flavors.
+Origin: This dish originates from Southern Thailand and is known for its strong, spicy flavors.
 It is often prepared with pork, chicken, or beef.

-Spice Level : Khua Kling is known for its peppery heat.
-Unlike other curries, Khua Kling gets its heat from the pepper contained in the paste.
-The additional Thai chilies used can reach between 50,000 and 100,000 units on the Scoville scale, making it one of the hottest Thai dishes.
+Spiciness: Khua Kling is known for its peppery heat.
+Unlike other curries, Khua Kling gets its spiciness from the pepper contained in the paste.
+The additionally used Thai chilies can reach between 50,000 and 100,000 units on the Scoville scale, making it one of the spicier Thai dishes.

-Serving suggestions : Khua Kling is often served with rice, fresh cucumber slices, and some pointed cabbage.
-Because it's a rather dry curry, it pairs well with other Thai dishes like Thai omelets or vegetables.
+Serving suggestions: Khua Kling is often served with rice, fresh cucumber slices, and some pointed cabbage.
+Since it is a rather dry curry, it can be easily combined with other Thai dishes such as Thai omelets or vegetables.

 Back to top